rust-unofficial/patterns/src/patterns/behavioural/strategy.md

 ## Advantages

 The main advantage is separation of concerns.
-For example, in this case `Report` does not know anything about specific implementations of `Json` and `Text`, whereas the output implementations does not care about how data is preprocessed, stored, and fetched.
-The only thing they have to know is a specific trait to implement and its method defining the concrete algorithm implementation processing the result, i.e., `Formatter` and `format(...)`.
+For example, in this case `Report` does not need to know anything about specific implementations of `Json` and `Text` while the output implementations does not need to care about how data is preprocessed, stored, and fetched.
+The only thing they have to know is a specific trait's API or algorithm invocation requirements, i.e., `Formatter` and `format(...)`.

+Another advantage is performance tuning.
+Different algorithms may offer better space, time, tracing, or comprehensible logic flow advantages.
+These may be a factor from one deployment or even invocation to the next.

 ## Disadvantages

-For each strategy there must be implemented at least one module, so number of modules increases with number of strategies.
-If there are many strategies to choose from then users have to know how strategies differ from one another.
+Complexity in that a API or algorithm has at least two components, the abstraction and the implementation or implementation pieces.
+Additionally, if a library provides many competing strategies effort must be made to deliniate their benefits and drawbacks.

 ## Discussion